-The amount of time that you are in possession of your child after a divorce determines whether or not you will be responsible for paying or receiving child support.
-Should you be named the primary conservator of your child this means that you have the right to determine the primary residence of him or her.
+The amount of time that you have your child after a divorce determines whether or not you will be responsible for paying or receiving child support.
+Should you be named the primary conservator of your child, you have the right to determine their primary residence.

-With this right your child will live with you and by default give to your ex-spouse visitationrights.
-Your ex-spouse will become a possessory conservator who will have the right and responsibility to pay child support to you.
+With this right, your child will live with you and, by default, give your ex-spouse visitation rights.
+Your ex-spouse will become a possessory conservator who will have the ownership and responsibility to pay child support to you.

-The reason you will be receiving child support is that by virtue of the fact that your child will be in your possession more often than your spouse, you will shoulder more of the financial burden of caring for your child on a day to day basis.
-For child support purposes you are known as the custodial parent and your ex-spouse will become the noncustodial parent.
+The reason you will be receiving child support is that because your child will be in your possession more often than your spouse, you will shoulder more of the financial burden of caring for your child on a day-to-day basis.
+You are known as the custodial parent for child support purposes, and your ex-spouse will become the noncustodial parent.

 How is child support calculated?

 The amount of child support that your ex-spouse would pay you in our above example is based on a percentage of their net monthly income.

 The Texas Family Code contains guidelines for child support that will allow you and your ex-spouse to calculate just how much will be owed to you every month.
 Keep in mind that it will need to be determined what exactly your ex-spouse's net monthly income is so that you have an accurate number to begin with.

 Income in Texas for a noncustodial parent means all salary, wages, commissions, bonuses, tips, and overtime earned.
 Unemployment payments count for income purposes, social security benefits, and worker compensation awards.